-So far there is no precedent for the INAI having exercised its powers against businesses established in other jurisdictions.
+At the time of writing, there is no precedent for the data protection authority having exercised its powers against businesses established in other jurisdictions.

-18 E-discovery / Disclosure to Foreign Law Enforcement Agencies
+18 E-discovery/Disclosure to Foreign Law Enforcement Agencies

 18.1 How do businesses typically respond to foreign e-discovery requests, or requests for disclosure from foreign law enforcement agencies?